innerbytes/idajs/Ida/README.template.md

 <details>
   <summary>Click to expand versions</summary>

-If you are using older version of IdaJS engine, and is not ready to upgrade yet, you can find the documentation for older versions here.
+If you are using older version of IdaJS engine, and are not ready to upgrade yet, you can find the documentation for older versions here.

 <div id="versions-list">Loading versions...</div>